 Chanuki Illushka Seresinhe is the Lead Data Scientist at Popsa (using AI to automatically curate photo content ) and a visiting data science researcher at the Alan Turing Institute (the UK national institute for data science and artificial intelligence).
 Chanuki's research entails using big online datasets and deep learning to understand how the aesthetics of the environment influences human wellbeing.
 For example, how might we design our future cities to be conducive to our wellbeing?

 Her research has been featured in the press worldwide including the Economist, Wired, The Times, BBC, Spiegel Online, Guardian, Telegraph and Scientific American.
-She also works as a freelance data scientist at Channel 4.
 She received her PhD from the Data Science Lab, Warwick Business School, University of Warwick.

 Prior to embarking on her PhD, Chanuki had a successful design career that included running her own digital design consultancy for over eight years in London, advising clients, including the Tate, Design Museum, Dezeen, NESTA and the Gulbenkian Foundation how to present their businesses successfully online.
 She has also worked as a digital designer in California, New York and Paris.